mahdisoultana/framer-motion-vs-gsap-with-nextjs/README.md

-# Example app with GSAP
+# Example app with GSAP vs framer-Motion

 This example features how to use [GSAP](https://greensock.com/gsap/) as the animation library within a Next.js app.